zaz003-cyber/lol_sports-analysis/README.md

 ### Features

-The model uses the following two quantitative features, both of which are observable by 15 minutes into the game:
+The model uses the following two quantitative features, both of which are observable through 15 minutes into the game:

 `dragon_diff`: the dragon differential between the two teams